HomeDev GuideRecipesAPI Reference

 dotnet new install EPiServer.Templates

 The templates include a nuget.config file with the Optimizely NuGet feed that contains Optimizely packages.
-This file maps available services to their endpoints.
-Use it to determine where to send requests, such as searching for or publishing packages, to the Optimizely NuGet package repository.
+This file maps available services to their endpoints and determines where to send requests for searching or publishing packages.
 See also NuGet package families in CMS.

 📘